programminghistorian/jekyll/lessons/understanding-regular-expressions.md

 Figure 4: Non-Printing Characters in LibreOffice

-As a last way of confirming that we are starting to get a more useful structure from this, let’s copy the full text from Writer again and paste it into a blank spreadsheet.
+As a last way of confirming that we are starting to get a more useful structure from this, let's copy the full text from Writer again and paste it into a blank spreadsheet.
 This should confirm that each health record is now a separate row in the spreadsheet (although we also have page headings and footnotes mixed in — we will clean those up shortly).